The Wrong Trousers: What the Met Opera’s Crisis Reveals About Strategy in the Arts

 The arts are extraordinarily well-positioned for this.

 Arts experiences deliver measurable outcomes: stress relief, social connection, improved mental wellbeing, a sense of community.
-These are not marketing claims.
-They are the actual needs that a significant portion of the population is actively seeking to meet.
+These are real needs that a significant portion of the population is actively seeking to meet.

 The gap between what arts organizations offer and what non-attending audiences need is not as wide as the attendance numbers suggest.